martin-papy/qdrant-loader/docs/users/configuration/environment-variables.md

 set -a  # automatically export all variables source .env set +a  # stop automatically exporting

-# Or use dotenv (if installed)
-python -m dotenv run qdrant-loader status

 # Or use direnv (if installed)
 echo "source .env" > .envrc